toliaqat/xenon-wiki/service-framework-performance.md

 ### Multiple node
  * Durable, replicated service, 3 nodes (4GB limit): 7,000 PUT ops/sec

+The TestNodeGroupService.replication test method should be run with sufficiently large operation limit and test duration.
+It logs the throughput, per action, at the end of the test:

+`
+[doReplication][Total operations: 630000]
+[Total ops for POST: 9000, Throughput (ops/sec): 4155.109307]
+[Total ops for PATCH: 297000, Throughput (ops/sec): 7587.162317]
+[Total ops for PUT: 297000, Throughput (ops/sec): 8182.927047]
+[Total ops for DELETE: 9000, Throughput (ops/sec): 6023.717383]
+`

 Detailed throughput numbers are available in the continuous integration tests in Jenkins.